Aadniz/pineapple-passive-packet-scanner/README.md

 Also might want to consider either contributing to the (crappy) code, or report a [new issue](https://github.com/D3faIt/pineapple-passive-packet-scanner/issues/new)

 ## Known bugs
-By putting the script in `/etc/rc.local` prevents LED and other minor functionality to work properly.
+* By putting the script in `/etc/rc.local` prevents LED and other minor functionality to work properly.
+* Spawning too many instances, resulting in out of memory error

 ---